Coffee Watch Publications and Joint Letters

 Wake Up and Smell the Deforestation

-Ahead of the Brazilian COP, a new Coffee Watch analysis finds that from 2001 to 2023, Brazilian municipalities with dense coffee cultivation lost more than 11 million hectares of forest.
+Ahead of the Brazilian COP, this new Coffee Watch analysis finds that from 2001 to 2023, Brazilian municipalities with dense coffee cultivation lost more than 11 million hectares of forest.
 Within that footprint, at least 312,803 hectares were directly cleared for coffee, a footprint on the scale of Honduras.
-The report links forest loss to drying trends across the coffee belt, and the rainfall losses to crop failures.

 VOCAL network letter to EU Leaders